Mother Tucker (Family Guy)

-"Mother Tucker" is the second episode of the fifth season of the animated comedy series Family Guy, an episode produced for Season 4.
+"Mother Tucker" is the second episode of the fifth season of the animated comedy series Family Guy.
 It originally aired on Fox on September 17, 2006.
 The episode follows Peter's mother, Thelma, divorcing Peter's father, Francis, and dating news anchorman Tom Tucker.
 Peter becomes closely attached to Tucker, only for his mother to end the relationship suddenly, leaving Peter feeling abandoned.
 Meanwhile, Stewie and Brian are employed as DJs on a local radio station, but have creative differences over the tone of the show, which eventually forces Brian to quit.

 The episode was written by Tom Devanney and directed by James Purdum.
 It received mixed reviews for its storyline, and many cultural references.
 According to Nielsen ratings, it was viewed in 9.23 million homes in its original airing.
 The episode featured guest performances by Jon Benjamin, Max Burkholder, Phyllis Diller, Phil LaMarr, Joe Lomonaco, Tamera Mowry, Anne-Michelle Seiler, Tara Strong, Nicole Sullivan, Gore Vidal, Gedde Watanabe, and Wally Wingert along with several recurring guest voice actors for the series.
 "Mother Tucker" was released on DVD along with twelve other episodes from the season on September 18, 2007.